climatechange-ai-tutorials/mobility-demand/README.md

 Pull requests will be reviewed by members of the Climate Change AI Tutorials team for relevance, accuracy, and conciseness.

+## Climate Change AI Tutorials
+Check out the [tutorials page](https://www.climatechange.ai/tutorials?) on our website for a full list of tutorials demonstrating how AI can be used to tackle problems related to climate change.

 ## License
 Usage of this tutorial is subject to the MIT License.

 ## Cite

 ### Plain Text
 Rahman, S., Klemmer, K., & Wagner, F. (2023).
 Predicting Mobility Demand from Urban Features [Tutorial].
+In Climate Change AI Summer School 2023.
 Climate Change AI. https://doi.org/10.5281/zenodo.11522391

 ### BibTeX